mistergroot/cladeaid/README.md

 options:
-  -h, --help            show this help message and exit --csv CSV             Input CSV from cladeaid.py --output OUTPUT       Output prefix - Assigned reads will be output as <output>.csv, and abundances will be written
+  -h, --help            show this help message and exit --csv CSV             Input CSV from cladeaid.py --acc2taxid ACC2TAXID
+                        Accession2taxid mapping file (can be .gz) --nodes NODES         nodes.dmp taxonomy file (can be .gz) --names NAMES         names.dmp taxonomy file (can be .gz) --output OUTPUT       Output prefix - Assigned reads will be output as <output>.csv, and abundances will be written to <output>.abundances --genome_size_scaling
-                        to <output>.abundances
-  --genome_size_scaling